adamhalasz/querystrings/Readme.md

 An advanced Query String parser that converts values into their correct Data Types and supports Nested Query Parameters.

 ## **Features**
- - Supports multi dimensional arrays and objects
+ - Supports nested multi dimensional arrays and objects
  - Converts values into their correct data types.
  - Supports all data types: `strings`, `integers`, `booleans`, `arrays` & `objects`.